 Associate in Applied Science Degree

 The Nursing program is fully accredited by the Accreditation Commission for Education in Nursing.
 Graduates of the program are granted an Associate in Applied Science degree and have attained the academic requirements to apply for the National Council Licensing Examination (NCLEX) and Registered Nurse Licensure.

 The program offers a balance of general education and nursing courses to prepare students for Registered Nurse positions.
 These graduates have a significant role in the delivery of nursing care in hospitals, nursing homes, community agencies, and other health care facilities.
 Within these facilities, graduates have opportunities to develop their potential and to provide competent nursing care through the application of nursing theory and concepts from the behavioral and natural sciences.

 Interested applicants should download a Nursing Program Flyer.
 Applicants must also complete the application process in the Office of Admissions.
 When first admitted, students are placed in the pre-professional phase where they can complete pre-requisites at their own pace.
-Students seeking admission into the professional (clinical) phase of the Nursing Program must have a GPA of 2.5 or better and a grade of “C” or better in all of their courses.
+Students seeking admission into the professional (clinical) phase of the Nursing Program must have a minimum GPA of 2.5 or better and a minimum grade of “C” or better in all of their courses.
 Successful completion of pre-requisites with a GPA of 2.5 does not guarantee admission into the professional (clinical) phase.
 Admission is competitive and based on a points system.
 Please download the PDF here for more information regarding admission into the professional phase.
 Students seeking advanced placement must meet criteria established by the Nursing Department.

 The nursing program at the County College of Morris has technical standards which also must be met.
 Technical standards are the minimum fundamental abilities that are necessary to perform the activities requisite to obtaining credit for education and subsequent entry-level employment in the nursing profession.
 All prospective nursing students must meet these technical standards.